open-telemetry/opentelemetry-dotnet/docs/logs/correlation/README.md

 ## Logging Data Model support for correlation

 [Logging Data Model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#trace-context-fields)
-defines fields which allow a log to be correlated with spans.
+defines fields which allow a log to be correlated with span (`Activity` in .NET).
 The fields `TraceId` and `SpanId` allows a log to be correlated to corresponding `Activity`.

 ## Correlation in OpenTelemetry .NET

-The good news is that, in OpenTelemetry .NET SDK, there is no user action required to enable correlation. i.e the SDK automatically enables logs to span (activity) correlation, by populating the fields `TraceId` and `SpanId` from the active span (i.e `Activity.Current`), if any.
+The good news is that, in OpenTelemetry .NET SDK, there is no user action required to enable correlation. i.e the SDK automatically enables logs to `Activity` correlation, by populating the fields `TraceId` and `SpanId` from the active activity (i.e `Activity.Current`), if any.

 The example [Program.cs](./Program.cs), shows how to emit logs within the context of an active `Activity`.
 Running the application will show the following output